psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

   this setting is "24MP", but that only holds for the 1x, 1.2x and 1.5x cameras, as established above.

+- Finally, all the special computational camera modes (night mode, macro, etc) all fall back to 12MP.
+At least that's the best guess we have as of this writing

 - Also I have a new second button on the side of the phone.
 The nice thing it does is instantly open the camera app.
 It can also be a shutter button.
 But if you are used to using the physical buttons on the other side of the phone for this it will feel odd to